songfj/purephp/README.md

 ## Events

-You can trigger, bind or unbind events using pure::trigger, pure::on and pure::off respectively.
+You can trigger, bind or unbind events using Pure::trigger, Pure::on and Pure::off respectively.

 Those events are triggered by the framework (usually in this order):